-FREEDOM THROUGH TECHNIQUE: In my personal journey as an artist I have found that my technical training has offered a form of freedom when looking at creating a character through movement.
-I urge my students to look at technique in the same way, as a tool for cultivating individual artistry.
-Just as we activate our foot into plantar flection before stretching the toes to point, we must start with a sturdy and powerful base to build a character on.
-As a dance educator I believe it is important to produce strong dancers who dance with their entire body.
+FREEDOM THROUGH TECHNIQUE: In my personal journey as an artist, I have found that my technical training in dance, voice, and acting has offered a form of freedom when exploring artistic creation.
+Having a strong technical base allows the performer to make safe choices as they explore.
+By internalizing technique, the performer is also able to focus on the emotion and story involved in the creative process.
+I urge my students to look at technique in this same way, as a tool for cultivating individual artistry.
+Coming from a dance background, I believe it is important to produce strong performers who move with their entire body.
 I find great value in spending time working through technique, and helping students understand what is happening on a muscular and skeletal level in order to make movements happen.

 My philosophy in teaching is not entirely my own; it is influenced by those who taught and inspired me.
 As I continue to explore being an artist in the world, I am more adept at responding to the questions and needs of my students.
 While I continue to grow as an artist and teacher, my techniques may refine and change but my philosophy on teaching will remain true.
 As an educator, it is my mission to create strong independent artists who are confident and find power within themselves.

 Equity - Diversity - Inclusion

 Education that is accessible to all students can only be achieved through valuing diversity, equity, and inclusion.
 But what does it look like to support diversity in the classroom, or to carry those actions further into the world?
 I would like to take a moment to highlight two ways in which I strive support diversity, equity, and inclusion in the classroom:

 Decolonizing my curriculum.